 - Yellow leaves are a common complaint with citrus trees but if you have prepared the soil well and replenish it each season, your citrus will survive.
-Look for fertilisers with boosted magnesium and iron to assist in the prevention of yellowing, or use epsom salts.
+Performance Naturals Citrus and Fruit is with boosted magnesium to help prevent yellowing.

 When it comes to pruning, citrus trees are quite different to the majority of fruit trees because they are evergreen.
 Forget all those fancy pruning techniques and simply:

 - Remove any unwanted growth or branches touching the soil.

 - Prune to your desired height and shape.